-Anne Miller is the Principal Consultant at Constellation Consulting.
 Anne has a Master’s in Public Policy and Public Administration with a focus on Leadership and Decision Making.
 She wrote her Master’s thesis on her experience working under the Registrar at the International Criminal Court.
 Anne is a Credentialed Evaluator through the Canadian Evaluation Society and an accredited SROI practitioner and licensed SROI trainer through the Social Value Network International.
-Anne has conducted research, evaluation, and SROI analysis in fields such as crime prevention, early pregnancy, food security, sexual exploitation, youth at-risk, financial literacy, and housing.
+Anne has conducted research, evaluation, and SROI analysis in fields such as crime prevention, youth at-risk and housing.

-Brenda Simpson is the Senior Advisor at Constellation Consulting.
 Brenda has an MBA and a Bachelor of Social Work from the University of Calgary.
-In 1991 Brenda established her own consulting practice, Brenda J. Simpson & Associates, specializing in human service consulting.
-She has over twenty years of experience in consulting with human service organizations.
-In 1986 Brenda was Vice President of the Canadian Evaluation Society and Founding Chairperson of its Alberta Chapter.
+In 1991, Brenda established her own consulting practice, Brenda J. Simpson & Associates, specializing in human service consulting.
+She has over 20 years of experience in consulting with human service organizations.
+In 1986, Brenda was Vice President of the Canadian Evaluation Society and Founding Chairperson of its Alberta Chapter.
 In 2014 Brenda merged her business with Anne Miller under a new business name, Constellation Consulting Group.

 Christoph holds a BA from Miami University in Ohio.
 He is passionate about helping non-profits and community organizations use data to measure and value the impact of their work.
 In addition to supporting Constellation Consulting Group as Data Manager, Christoph currently provides ongoing database support and training for the Alberta Association of Sexual Assault Services (AASAS) and the Alberta Council of Women's Shelters (ACWS).